-- disasters that can happen in my community - disasters that cannot happen in my community.
+- disasters that can happen in my community - disasters that cannot happen in my community

 Some disasters can happen to anyone, in any community, but the disasters most likely to happen in each community are different.
 There are whole areas of the world with no earthquakes.
 Tornadoes happen only in certain weather zones.
+Wildfires are frequent in some areas and not others.